 If the files that the server processes are in the project and you are not using symlinks, clear the Use path mappings checkbox.
 In this case, the IDE will open files according to the paths received from the debugger.

 A path mapping specified for a parent directory is automatically applied to all its subdirectories.
 If necessary, path mappings for any subdirectory or file can be specified.

-See Configure synchronization with a Web server for more details.
+See Configuring Synchronization with a Web Server for more details.

 Breakpoints are not being hit